 Research and Reporting

 Assess how many of these attributes you have and determine which should be strengthened.
-Highlight at least some of these qualities in your resume and cover letter as well.
+Highlight some of these qualities in your resume and cover letter as well.
 Be prepared to back them up with examples from past work experience.
 Or volunteer and community work involvement.

 In addition to the soft skills and personal traits mentioned above, teachers must hold a particular hard skill set (tangible transferable skills).